old-hangouts/old-hangouts-chrome-extension/readme.md

 * Find the unzipped/cloned directory
 * Make sure you disable the official extension

-## Notice you might get two alerts
+## Notice
-* Dismiss the disable update Hangouts alert
+* Dismiss the disable update Hangouts alert (included in the floating list of contacts)
-* Don't disable developer mode extensions
+* Don't disable developer mode extensions (you might see some alerts from Chrome)
 * Don't move or delete the folder you added in Chrome (otherwise you will have to redo the installation steps)